tiroxuki0/morphic/docs/CONFIGURATION.md

 }
 ```

 Define all four combinations to control which model runs for every search mode (`quick`, `adaptive`) and preference (`speed`, `quality`).
 For example, you can pair `quick/speed` with `gemini-2.5-flash-lite` while keeping `adaptive/quality` on GPT-5.
-The default config ships with OpenAI models for every slot so Morphic works out-of-the-box.
+The default config ships with OpenAI models for every slot so Darin works out-of-the-box.

 ### Supported Providers